Long Term Financial Plan and Operational Plan 2024-2025

 Share Long Term Financial Plan and Operational Plan 2024-2025 on Facebook Share Long Term Financial Plan and Operational Plan 2024-2025 on Twitter Share Long Term Financial Plan and Operational Plan 2024-2025 on Linkedin Email Long Term Financial Plan and Operational Plan 2024-2025 link

-From 30 April to 27 May 2024 Council is seeking community feedback on our draft plans for next year, including the Operational Plan 2024–25, Fees and Charges 2024–25, and Long Term Financial Plan (LTFP).
+This consultation has concluded.
+From 30 April to 27 May 2024 Council sought community feedback on our draft plans for 2024/25 - the Operational Plan 2024/25, Fees and Charges 2024/25, and Long Term Financial Plan 2024-2034 (LTFP).

-The draft Operational Plan 2024–25 outlines:
+The Operational Plan 2024–25 outlines:

 • $39.1 million of spend across 187 projects and capital works